 To you and me, a fish tank might just appear like a bowl of water with some cute, tiny creatures swimming about inside.
 But in reality, it’s an entire miniature ecosystem with its own perils.
 If we don’t take care of it regularly, our fish might get sick or die.

-The list provides only the basic info on each filter type, as well as its advantages and disadvantages.
+This list provides the basic info on each filter type, as well as its advantages and disadvantages.
 As a beginner, you might find this list especially helpful.

 Air-driven filters are quite common.
 That’s because they run on the air that the aquarium’s own air pump drives in.
 Normally, an air filter would be located on a panel that’s at one corner of the aquarium.